-Performance indicators Result Relevance of indicator Documentation Score Max Min 2.7 Member company has a system to continuously monitor human rights risks in its supply chain.
-Intermediate Members are expected to regularly evaluate risk in a systematic manner.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 2.7 Member company has a system to continuously assess human rights risks in its production locations.
+Insufficient Members are expected to regularly evaluate risk in a systematic manner.
 The system used to identify human rights risks determines the accuracy of the risks identified and, as such, the possibilities for mitigation and remediation.
 Use of risk policies, country studies, audit reports, other sources used, how often information is updated.
-4 6 0
+0 6 0

-Comment: OLYMP has a systematic approach to identifying human rights risks in its supply chain and has assessed the risks for its already active suppliers.
-As for the newly added suppliers in 2022, informal evaluations on such risks were carried out.
-OLYMP has determined the appropriate monitoring tool and frequency per country or outcome of the risk scoping.
-Together with another Fair Wear member brand, the brand has its iMPACT Program, which consists of audits.
-Brands can easily adapt the audits to country or supplier-specific risks.
-Over the past two years, the member has monitored its suppliers through various audits, five of which have been through the iMPACT Program audit conducted in 2022.
+Comment: OLYMP has a systematic approach to assessing human rights risks in its supply chain and has assessed the risks for each production location.
+For instance, the brand assesses human rights risks in its production locations and identified health and safety, working hours, FoA, GBV and living wages to be the main risks.

+The member has determined the appropriate monitoring tool and frequency per country or outcome of the risk scoping.
+Together with another Fair Wear member brand, the brand has its iMPACT Program, which consists of factory assessments.

-OLYMP sources predominately from countries Indonesia, Bangladesh, and Vietnam, and monitors its suppliers with a higher risk of limited Freedom of Association (FoA) by conducting monitoring audits, visits, and surveys, sharing FoA checklists, and collecting supplier questionnaires.
+OLYMP sources predominately from China, Indonesia, Bangladesh, and Vietnam, and monitors its suppliers with a higher risk of limited Freedom of Association (FoA) by conducting monitoring audits, visits, and surveys, sharing FoA checklists, and collecting supplier questionnaires.
+OLYMP is also a signatory member of the International Accord.
+The member does not yet assess whether the member causes, contributes or is linked to the identified links.